appveyor/website/src/_posts/2013-09-25-appveyor-update-and-new-pricing.md

 ## New pricing

-Our goal is to provide you outstanding service with competitive and reasonable <a href="/pricing/">pricing</a>.
+Our goal is to provide you outstanding service with competitive and reasonable [pricing](/pricing/).
 We gave our pricing a second thought and came up with 3 simple paid plans:

 * Express - $19/month (1 private repository)
 * **Professional - $39/month** (10 private repositories)